Multivariate ENSO index: Extended MEI

 While the National Oceanic and Atmospheric Administration (NOAA) has recorded MEI values from 1950 to the present, various researchers have cited the need for data before 1950 in order to better characterize typical ENSO behavior versus unusual occurrences that may be a result of climate change.
 According to some sources, it is inadvisable to attempt to calculate MEI before 1950 given that environmental measurements were unreliable during the World Wars and there was a revolution in virtually all meteorological measurement methods on ships during the 1940s.
 However, a module known as “Extended MEI” or “MEI.ext” has been created that estimates MEI values from as far back as 1871.
 This was accomplished by using reconstructed data on sea level pressure and sea surface temperature, the two components thought to be most influential to determining MEI.
 Plots comparing MEI and MEI.ext values have shown that data from both methods are highly correlated, supporting the accuracy and effectiveness of MEI.ext.

 Alternate indexes

 Southern Oscillation Index

 The Southern Oscillation Index (SOI) is calculated based on the sea level pressure difference between Tahiti and Darwin, Australia.
 Despite being used frequently in ENSO studies, it is not considered as reliable as MEI given that it only takes into account one environmental variable.

 Niño 3.4 SST

 Similar to SOI, Niño 3.4 SST uses one parameter – sea surface temperature – to characterize ENSO.
-The Niño 3.4 SST region consists of temperature measurements from between 5° N – 5° S and 120° – 170° W.
+The Niño 3.4 SST region (overlapping regions 3 and 4, see map) consists of temperature measurements from between 5° N – 5° S and 120° – 170° W.